 Add name, date and location, description, and tags.
 Upload a cover photo of the event.

-The same goes for groups and business pages, only you actually need to go to your page or group to schedule an event.
+The same goes for groups and business pages, except that you need to go to your page or group to schedule an event.

 For the business page event you need to be careful, as sometimes the option for “Events” will only display after you click on the three dots for more options.